Skip to table of contents

 Guidelines for employment as a graduate assistant are listed on the Graduate College website.

-University of Oklahoma Health Sciences Center Student Enrolling in Norman Campus Courses
+University of Oklahoma Health Sciences Student Enrolling in Norman Campus Courses

-To enroll in Norman campus courses, University of Oklahoma Health Sciences Center (OUHSC) students must receive permission from their OUHSC College.
-The OUHSC College will contact the OUHSC Office of Admissions and Records in order to process the Norman campus enrollment.
+To enroll in Norman campus courses, University of Oklahoma Health Sciences students must receive permission from their OU Health Sciences college.
+The OU Health Sciences college will contact OU Health Sciences Recruitment and Admissions to process the Norman campus enrollment.

-All Norman Intercampus enrollments--adding, dropping, cancelling, or withdrawing from courses--must be processed by the OUHSC Office of Admissions and Records.
-OUHSC students should not use the Norman Online enrollment system to process Norman enrollment.
+All Norman Intercampus enrollments--adding, dropping, cancelling, or withdrawing from courses--must be processed by OU Health Sciences Recruitment and Admissions.
+OU Health Sciences students should not use the Norman online enrollment system to process Norman enrollment.

 Norman campus will bill for all tuition and fees that are to be paid to the OU Bursar, located in Buchanan Hall.
-The OUHSC Bursar will bill for all tuition and fees that are to be paid to the OUHSC Bursar, 865 Research Parkway, Suite 240, Oklahoma City.
-Norman campus courses will be listed on the OUHSC student's transcript.
+The OU Health Sciences Bursar will bill for all tuition and fees that are to be paid to the OU Health Sciences Bursar, 865 Research Parkway, Suite 240, Oklahoma City.
+Norman campus courses will be listed on the OU Health Sciences student's transcript.

-Norman Campus Students Enrolling in University of Oklahoma Health Sciences Center Courses
+Norman Campus Students Enrolling in University of Oklahoma Health Sciences Courses

-Since all courses at the OUHSC require special permission, Norman campus students are advised to secure that permission from the OUHSC instructor before beginning the enrollment process.
+Since all courses at OU Health Sciences require special permission, Norman campus students are advised to secure that permission from the OU Health Sciences instructor before beginning the enrollment process.
 Once permission has been obtained, Norman campus students should contact the Office of Academic Records and Enrollment Services, Buchanan Hall, 1000 Asp Ave., Norman campus.
-All tuition and fees are paid to the OUHSC campus Bursar's Office, 865 Research Parkway, Suite 240, Oklahoma City.
-OUHSC courses will be listed on the Norman campus student's transcript.
-For further information, contact the OU Norman Ofice of Academic Records and Enrollment Services at (405) 325-4147.
+All tuition and fees are paid to the OU Health Sciences Bursar's Office, 865 Research Parkway, Suite 240, Oklahoma City.
+OU Health Sciences courses will be listed on the Norman campus student's transcript.
+For further information, contact the OU Norman Office of Academic Records and Enrollment Services at (405) 325-4147.

 After 5 p.m. on the last day of regular enrollment, enrollment will be considered late; therefore, a $50 late enrollment fee will be assessed to the student.
 A student is permitted to enroll during the first week of a regular semester or the third day of a summer session but will be required to pay a late registration fee.